-My observation came not only from the math lessons but the fact that he had a very active career himself.
+Vince scott says my observation came not only from the math lessons but the fact that he had a very active career himself.
 He had a host of life experiences that he could draw from and teach us about life.
 Also it’s a great example of teaching.
 It was much closer to what kids experience in college.

 Any other memories from Farragut?